bnitkin/MMM-transitfeed/README.md

 # Limitations
  - Only one block is supported; if you add two blocks they'll both display all queries.
  - The module calculates a few days worth of trips.
-Using `departuresPerRoute` on a low-frequency line may not fill the row.
+Using high `departuresPerRoute` on a low-frequency line may not fill the row.